 October 3-7, 2022

-at The Southwestern Research Station
+at the Southwestern Research Station - Portal Arizona

 Sponsored by the University of Arizona and The University of California in conjunction with the American Museum of Natural History.

 The trees course is an introduction to the ecology, field biology and utilization of desert adapted trees in landscapes.
 The goal of the course is to give attendees knowledge about how trees survive in nature and what lessons this teaches for cultivation of trees in urban and suburban landscapes.
 For those holding certified arborist credentials we offer 30 CEU’s during this five day course.